Khartoum (1966 film): Plot

 In 1883 Sudan, an army of 10,000 poorly trained but well-armed Egyptian troops is lured into the desert.
 Commanding the force is former Bombay Army soldier Colonel William "Billy" Hicks (Edward Underdown), now a private individual paid by the Egyptian government.
 Hicks' army is defeated by native tribesmen led by Muhammad Ahmed (Laurence Olivier), a Nubian religious leader of the Samaniyya order who has declared himself Mahdi.
-The Mahdi's forces kill the troops and capture the weapons.
+The Mahdi's forces kill the troops and capture their weapons.

 British Prime Minister William Ewart Gladstone (Ralph Richardson), does not wish to send any military forces to Khartoum but is under great pressure, mostly from the British press, to "avenge" the death of Hicks, a hero of previous colonial conflicts.
-He could send colonial military hero Major General Charles George Gordon (Charlton Heston) who has strong ties to Sudan, having tried to break the slave trade there, but Gladstone distrusts him.
-Gordon has a reputation for strong and eccentric religious beliefs, and following his own judgement regardless of his orders.
+He could send colonial military hero Major General Charles George Gordon (Charlton Heston) who has strong ties to Sudan, having tried to break the slave trade there, but Gladstone mistrusts him.
+Gordon has a reputation for strong and eccentric religious beliefs, and following his own judgment regardless of his orders.
 Lord Granville (Michael Hordern), the Foreign Secretary, knows this; he tells Gladstone that by sending Gordon to Khartoum, the British government can ignore all public pressure to send an army there.
 Should Gordon ignore his orders, the government can absolve themselves of any responsibility over the area.
 Gladstone is mildly shocked at the suggestion, but as it is popular with the public and Queen Victoria, he adopts it for the sake of expediency.

 Gordon is told that his mission, to evacuate troops and civilians, is unsanctioned by the British government, which will disavow all responsibility if he fails.
 He is given few resources and only a single aide, Colonel J. D. H. Stewart (Richard Johnson).
-After an attempt to recruit former slaver Zobeir Pasha (Zia Mohyeddin) fails, Gordon and Stewart travel to Khartoum, where Gordon is hailed as the city's savior upon his arrival in February 1884.
+After an attempt to recruit former slaver Zobeir Pasha (Zia Mohyeddin) fails, Gordon and Stewart travel to Khartoum, where Gordon is hailed as the city's saviour upon his arrival in February 1884.
 He begins organising the defences and rallying the people, despite Stewart's protests that this is not what he was sent to do.